Use a Local Real Estate Office to Avoid Rental Scams

 The safest way to prevent being a victim is to use a local real estate office

 A scam artist recently attempted to book a rental property through our office after seeing our advertisment on a popular rental website.
 The scam went like this ….
 A foreigner e-mailed our office under the name Amelii Feddik saying to be from the Ukraine under the e-mail swisters@outlook.com.
 He wanted to book a weekend rental for him and his wife.
 The rental amount was $1500.
 They mailed us a check for $2500 and stated their boss made an error.
 He accidentally mailed us the rent and their traveling expenses (this trip was being paid for by his so called boss).
 He asked if we could deposit the check and mail him the difference.
-The check looked good even to the bank but when the bank researched the check, the account didn’t exsist.
-If this was deposited the bank would not have caught it immediately, it would have taken about two weeks for us to get the bounced check notice.
+The check looked good even to the bank but when the bank researched the check, the account didn’t exist.
+If this was deposited, the bank would not have caught it immediately, it would have taken about two weeks for us to get the bounced check notice.
 By then he would have cashed our check and been gone.
 We knew this was a scam because it’s been attempted before unsuccessfully.
 This solicitation came from VRBO.com so if you’re trying to rent your property on your own, BE CAREFUL.

-Craigslist warning!
+Craigslist

 Two separate renters were scammed in July off of Craigslist.
 Both thought they were renting a unit at the Krystal Beach Condos in Brigantine.
 The first lady was taken for $1000 and the other renter was scammed out of $1900.
 Ashore Realty was able to save their vacations by finding them another rental but they lost the money they sent to the Craigslist person.
 If a deal seems too good to be true it probably is.